Support Us

 Ryanair plane.
 Stock photo: Getty Images

-Tamila Tasheva, Permanent Representative of the President of Ukraine in the Autonomous Republic of Crimea, has reported that a memorandum of cooperation regarding future operations in Crimea was signed with Ryanair last year.
+Tamila Tasheva, Permanent Representative of the President of Ukraine in the Autonomous Republic of Crimea, has reported that a memorandum of cooperation was signed with Ryanair last year regarding future operations in Crimea.

-Source: Tasheva during the event entitled Ukraine 2050.
+Source: Tasheva during an event entitled Ukraine 2050.
 Dialogues about the Future, as reported by Ukrainian news outlet NV

 Advertisement:

-At the same time, Tasheva stressed that without infrastructure development and security restoration, it is challenging to discuss investments that could come to the peninsula.
+Tasheva stressed, however, that without infrastructure development and the restoration of security, it is very difficult to talk about investments that might come to the peninsula.

 For reference: Ryanair, founded in Ireland, is Europe's largest low-cost airline.